Removable Partial Dentures: Excellent Treatment Modality

 - Class 1.
 Rigid Connectors.
 This is a tooth supported, rigid, non-moving restoration, often characterized by terminal, or bound abutments.
 An example is a Kennedy Class 3.

 - Class 2.
 Hinge Connectors.
-This may utilize a DSE hinge to protect the abutment teeth when the free end saddle area is tissue supported, like a Kennedy Class 1.
-The hinge directs stress directly to the supportive bone and tissue of the edentulous ridge.
+This may utilize a DSE hinge to protect the abutment teeth when the free end saddle area is tissue supported, like a Kennedy, the hinge directs stress directly to the supportive bone and tissue of the edentulous ridge.

 - Class 3.
 Vertical Directed Movement.
 This utilizes a precision attachment that provides vertical movement.
 The occlusal load is more equally distributed over the supportive bone and tissue.
 This decreases the more distal intensity of a Class 2 load and clinically reduces or the excessive distal resorption.